OCA/server-auth/auth_saml/README.rst

 mission is to support the collaborative development of Odoo features and promote its widespread use.

-To contribute to this module, please visit http://odoo-community.org.
+You are welcome to contribute.
+To learn how please visit https://odoo-community.org/page/Contribute.